imanish003/Mchat/README.md

 #Mchat

-Mchat is an app that allows users to send and receive text and photos in realtime.
+Mchat is an app that allows users to send and receive text and photos using firebase realtime database.